-14. Instructions for payment must be received at the office[s] of the Issue and Paying Agent referred to above together with this Global Note as follows:
+11. Instructions for payment must be received at the office[s] of the Issue and Paying Agent referred to above together with this Global Note at least one Business Day prior to the relevant payment date.

-(a) if this Global Note is denominated in Australian dollars, New Zealand dollars, Hong Kong dollars, Renminbi or Japanese Yen, at least two Business Days prior to the relevant payment date;

-(b) if this Global Note is denominated in United States dollars, Canadian dollars, Swiss francs, euro or Sterling, at least one Business Day prior to the relevant payment date; and

-(c) in all other cases, at least two Business Days prior to the relevant payment date.

-As used in this paragraph, “Business Day” means:

-(i) a day other than a Saturday or Sunday on which commercial banks are open for general business (including dealings in foreign exchange and foreign currency deposits) in London; and
+As used in this paragraph, “Business Day” means a day other than a Saturday or Sunday on which commercial banks are open for general business (including dealings in foreign exchange and foreign currency deposits) in London.

-(ii) in the case of payments in euro, a TARGET2 Business Day, in the case of payments in Renminbi a day on which commercial banks are open for general business (including clearing and settlement of Renminbi) in Hong Kong, and, in all other cases, a day on which commercial banks are open for general business (including dealings in foreign exchange and foreign currency deposits) in the principal financial centre in the country of the Specified Currency.

-15. This Global Note shall not be validly issued unless manually authenticated by [Issue and Paying Agent] as issue and paying agent.
+12. This Global Note shall not be validly issued unless manually authenticated by [Issue and Paying Agent] as issue and paying agent.